The Misinformation Effect VS The Mandela Effect

-BUT ....
-In 2011, there was an internet sensation (as there always is around certain theories) called 'The Mandela Effect'.
-Again it is a simple case of 'The misinformation effect', however the people involved had a very different theory.
-A paranormal enthusiast by the name of Fiona Broome thought that she remembered seeing news coverage of Nelson Mandela's death in the media back in the 1980's.
+In 2011, there was an internet sensation started by a paranormal enthusiast by the name of Fiona Broome.
+She thought that she remembered seeing news coverage of Nelson Mandela's death in the media back in the 1980's.
 Sharing her thoughts online, a lot of people agreed with her and seemingly had the same memory.
 There was only one problem with this claim.
 He was still very much alive at this time and did not pass away until 2013.
-When this was brought to her attention, the obvious explanation of 'The misinformation effect' was not enough.
-Her theory was that because others remember the events the same way she did or as a 'shared memory' that it must be the result of a parallel universes.
-For some this is not so far fetched and it is something we all do wonder about.
-So what is their proof?
-A bunch of mind blowing Photoshop comparisons of pop culture references that we remember one way, but it is actually different to what we remember.
+When this was brought to her attention, her theory was that because others remember the events the same way she did or as a 'shared memory' that it must be the result of a parallel universes.
 Here are some examples that avid Mandela effect advocate use to back up their case!

 Here are some more mind blowing things that didn't actually happen thus proving that we remember them from a different universe:

 Forrest Gump famously said ' Life IS like a box of chocolates ...' except he actually said 'Life WAS like a box of chocolates'!